Prague Experience logoPrague Experience top logo

 Tram stop: Vyton (trams 3,7,16,17); Albertov (trams 7,8,24)

-map showing Vysehrad Park and St. Peter & Paul Church in Prague
+map showing Vysehrad Park + St. Peter & Paul Church in Prague

-In the 10th century, 70 years after the establishment of Prague Castle, a church and fortified trading post were built on a cliff top overlooking the Vltava River, on the heights of Vysehrad.
+In the 10th century, approximately 70 years after the establishment of Prague Castle, a fortified trading post and church were built on a cliff overlooking the Vltava River, about 3km upstream on the opposite bank.

-Although not much remains of the castle today, Vysehrad Park none-the-less makes a pleasant excursion out of the hustle and bustle of Prague's city centre.
+Today, although not much remains of the castle, Vysehrad Park makes a pleasant excursion out of the hustle and bustle of Prague's city centre.

 Few areas of Prague are as quiet and peaceful as Vysehrad.
 Visitors can enjoy pleasant walks through the landscaped gardens, and admire fine views over the Vltava River from the remains of the castle walls.
 The gardens at Vysehrad also make a good place for a picnic.